|

 fully explored on foot.

-By car - Driving is very difficult within the walled
+By car Driving is difficult within the walled

 city, with many pedestrianised streets.
 There are a dozen